Skip to main content

 A new study by experts at the University of the West of England (UWE, Bristol) has revealed wide and significant variations in the health and sustainability of populations across England.

-Researchers in the Institute for Sustainability, Health and Environment (ISHE)
+Institute for Sustainability, Health and Environment (ISHE)

 at UWE Bristol, ranked and mapped local authority areas using different 'dimensions' of sustainability, health and environment.
 These dimensions, created by the research team using advanced statistical methods, represent combinations of important aspects of health and sustainability, including measures of 'consumption of resources', 'environment and settlement pattern', and 'health, wealth and housing'.